theolivenbaum/resin/README.md

 ## Contribute

+Error reports of any kind are most welcome.
+So are suggestions.

-If IModel sometimes gets in your way, as I anticipate it might, then please undertand it is only an interface written by some random guy, thus not written in stone.
-PR's are most welcome.
+If some type gets in your way as I anticipate sometimes they might then, fork or, understand they, are simply interfaces written by some (random) guy thus not, written in stone so, don't you worry, PR's are most welcome, too.

+## Code Of Conduct

+If you feel like contributing, adhere to the current zeitgeist of what is, currently, appropriate behaviour, or, be funny.
+Attempts at being funny while failing, is frowned upon.